summarizing and graphing data in spss#

 • Winter: December, January, February

 We can use SPSS to assign a season to each of our data values, based on the month that it was recorded.
 To do this, we use a tool called Recode into different variables (Transform > Recode into different variables).
-When you select this, you should see the following dialog:

 the "recode into different variables" dialog

-The variable that we want to recode is Month, so add that to Input Variable -> Output Variable.
-The Output Variable that we want to create by recoding is Season, so add that to the Name of the Output Variable, and fill in a Label as well:
+The Output Variable that we want to create by recoding is Season, so add that to the Name of the Output Variable, and fill in a Label as well.
+Click Change to apply this:

 the "recode into different variables" dialog, with "month" selected and a new variable, "season" added

 Now, we have to tell SPSS how to recode the variable.
 That is, what values of Month determine each value of Season?
-Click on Old and New Values to bring up the following dialog:

 the "recode into different variables: old and new values" dialog